Foggy Nelson: The decline and fall of Nelson and Murdock

 Foggy's marriage begins to go sour, as he is an easy going fellow whom his wife wants, unsuccessfully, to transform into a high socialite.
 The jaded Debbie begins having an affair with Micah Synn, chieftain of a savage tribe, and she coerces Foggy to lie in Synn's favor.
 An abusive brute, Synn later takes Debbie prisoner.
 After escaping, she immediately returns to Foggy, and he publicly admits his lies to denounce Synn's crimes.
 Despite this, their marriage is badly damaged and they eventually divorce.

 In addition, Foggy's behavior in the Synn case damages the Nelson and Murdock firm's reputation, and Murdock loses interest in his work and devotes more time to his costumed career.
 Foggy cannot fight alone against the lack of clients and the cascading of bills, and the Nelson & Murdock premises are closed down.
 Foggy is so depressed that he considers suicide, but after he is caught in a fight between the Vulture and Daredevil, the immediacy of death makes him realize that he much prefers to be alive.

 Following a bad breakup with Matt and a robbery of her apartment, Glorianna O'Breen turns to Foggy for comfort; he reassures her but rejects her romantic advances out of loyalty to Matt.
 At the same time, Matt is accused of paying a witness to perjure himself, and Foggy acts as his attorney.
-Despite a frameup by the Kingpin himself, Foggy gets Matt released without jail time.
+Despite a frameup by the Kingpin, Foggy gets Matt released without jail time.
 After the trial, Matt disappears and the Kingpin, impressed by Foggy's performance at the trial, has him hired through one of his firms, Kelco.
 With Matt gone, Foggy begins dating Glorianna while working on an appeal to have Murdock's law license reinstated.
 As Kelco's attorney, Nelson defends the company against charges from a boy who was blinded by toxic waste they deposited in rivers.
 Glorianna is disillusioned with and eventually leaves him.
 Foggy quits his job with Kelco when he learns that the company is owned by the Kingpin.
 He and Matt are later reunited, and he helps Matt win back his law license.

 When Daredevil's identity is outed to the press by an assistant of Ben Urich, Murdock fakes his death.
 Karen and Foggy later find Matt still alive, in a state of stupor, in his yellow Daredevil uniform but without the mask.
 Foggy finally realizes Matt's secret identity.
 They reconcile and become law partners again.